 Because the AWGIES are awards given by writers to writers, judged solely on the written script.
 Congratulations to all those writers who are nominated each year.
 The AWGIE Awards night is your night and we’re here to celebrate your achievement.”

-Since 1967 the Australian Writers’ Guild has presented the AWGIE Awards to recognise and reward excellence in performance writing.
-In the years since their inception the list of AWGIE Award winners has included writers whose stories have shaped our national culture including feature films, theatre, TV series and serials, mini-series and children’s animated programs.
+Since 1968 the Australian Writers’ Guild has presented the AWGIE Awards to recognise and reward excellence in writing for stage and screen.
+In the years since their inception the list of AWGIE Award winners has included writers whose stories have shaped our national culture including feature films, theatre, TV series and serials, miniseries and children’s animated programs.
 The AWGIE Awards are unique in the industry in that they are the only writers’ awards judged solely by writers, and the judging is based on the written script – the writer’s intention rather than the finished product.

 An extensive list of categories ensures that every writing discipline is catered for.
 Individual category winners in a year become eligible for the Major Award, awarded to the outstanding script of that year.